vvquocanh/2001-07/README.md

 > What's the difference between me and you?
 > You talk a good one, but you don't do what you supposed to do

+## Link of sample repos
+This is the link of 110 repos that can be copied.
+Click [here](https://github.com/topics/speaker-recognition)

 ## Sample Texts
 The link of the sample texts can be found [here].